MichaelBell/pv-scorepad/README.md

 A score pad for keeping track of your score in a card game or board game.

 This works with an 8BitDo Zero 2, in Android mode.
+You'll need to set the address of your device in `bt_hid.c` and then pair it.
+One paired, it should reconnect each time automatically.

 Configure the names of people you often play with in `main.cpp`, then before a game remove players that aren't playing with `Y`.